Topdev0706/react/README.md

     sudo chmod +x ./build.sh
     ./build.sh

+If Apache&reg; Ant&trade; is available on your environment, you can also build by Ant as follows:

+    cd <this_directory>
+    ant -f build.xml

-As a result, a JAR file "RinearnGraph3D.jar" will be generated.
+As a result of the building, a JAR file "RinearnGraph3D.jar" will be generated.

 ## How to Run